diwan-kadir/FeatureSelector/README.md

 A custom feature selection program with various algorithms and their pipelined combination in an easy and descriptive way.

 Read Path:
- A function to read the path of the CSV file given
+\nA function to read the path of the CSV file given
 ```py
  >>> import FeatureSelector as fs
  >>> X,y = fs.read_path('D:\Internship\dataset.csv')